kohtseyoung/F-Score-Capstone-Project/Testing.md

 ![](https://github.com/kohtseyoung/F-Score-Capstone-Project/blob/master/Images/Plots/ScatterPlot_Group_Sector_Part1.png)

-As inferred from the data above, F-Score does not serve as an effective investment tool for companies in the following sectors: Basic Industry, Energy and Consumer Non-Durables.
-This is especially true for companies in the Energy as the mean returns for its Low F-Score group is higher than the High F-Score group.
+As inferred from the data above, F-Score does not serve as an effective investment tool for companies in the following sectors: Public Utilities, Energy and Consumer Non-Durables.
+This is especially true for companies in th ePublic Utilities sector as the mean returns for its Low F-Score group is higher than the High F-Score group.

 As noted under Literature Review, F-Score effectiveness is heavily reliant on the sectors’ financial reporting format.
-It is expected for companies under the Energy, Public Utilities and Basic Industry, as similar to companies under the Finance Sector which was initially filtered out, these companies adhere to financial reporting standards unique to their sectors.
+Similarly to companies from the finance sector, companies from the Energy and Public Utilities sector have to adhere to financial reporting standards unique to their sectors.
+This would dampen the explanatory power of F-Score indicators.

-For Capital Goods, its P-Value of 6% is only slightly above the significance value of 95%.
-Thus, an investigation was prompt to determine companies that negatively affect the P-Value.
-Our findings shows that that by removing companies from the industry “Pollution Control Equipment”, the P-Value will fall within 5%.

-Lastly for Consumer Services, despite having a high P-value, the High F-Score mean returns are higher (approx. 41%) than the Low F-Score group, reflecting some degree of effectiveness.
-A probable reason for the high P-value is due to the difference in business model for such companies, albeit not as unique of those from the Energy, Public Utilities and Finance Sectors.
-Service companies’ businesses are usually contractual in nature, their service pricing are consistently based on a flat percentage margin above its expenses.
-The stability of its margin and sales will render indicators under “Profitability” group ineffective as these indicators monitors the changes of such values.
+Lastly for Consumer Non-Durables, the high P-value is mainly due to its high Low F-Score mean returns.
+In particular, companies from the Food Distribution industry presents as outliers that skewed the returns from low F-Score companies.

 Therefore, we cannot reject the null hypothesis that there is no difference between High F-Score and Low F-Score group’s market adjusted return across different industries.